 What Is FOV & How To Adjust It In Overwatch 2

-Most Importantly, Overwatch 2 is the type of game where the ongoing action and hectic gameplay should be easily visible to the naked eye.
+Most Importantly, Overwatch 2 is the type of game where the ongoing action and hectic gameplay should be easily visible to you.
 You can set it to the highest or the lowest or find a balance in it to see whichever floats your boat.
 We have also detailed our recommended settings later on, which we personally found helpful for us at eXputer while playing the game.

 But that aside, we have also entailed the exact steps that you need to follow on where you can find the FOV settings in the game so you can adjust them to your liking: